the-turing-way/the-turing-way/book/website/communication/citable/citable-cite.md

 A software citation has a lot of the same elements as a data citation, described above, and are described in more detail in the [Software Citation Principles](https://www.force11.org/software-citation-principles).
 Depending on the journal, you may also include a Software/Code Availability Statement.
 In such section, you can describe where the code developed during the research presented in the paper can be found, similar to how you would provide information about data availability.
+For an example you can look at the [Data and Code Availability Statements - Sample text](https://social-science-data-editors.github.io/guidance/Requested_information_dcas.html) or [Availability Statement Templates](https://www.agu.org/publish-with-agu/publish/author-resources/data-and-software-for-authors).

 ::::{tab-set}
 :::{tab-item} GitHub